alexisruccius/verdemind/README.md

 An example Elixir project that generates plant info using **OpenAI** and **InstructorLite**, delivering real-time interactive insights with **Phoenix.LiveView** and persisting data in a **PostgreSQL** DB with **Ecto**.

-# Verdemind

-Verdemind is a Phoenix application that helps identify and describe plants using OpenAI's API.

 ## Getting Started